markusstocker/LaTeX101/README.md

 \end{frame}
 ```

-Try to place the content of our manuscript into these columns.
+Try to place the content of your article into these columns.
 You may need to move around blocks in order to fit the poster.

 ### Hands-on IV

 In this fourth hands-on, we look at collaborative writing with LaTeX.
-Specifically, we use [Overleaf](https://www.overleaf.com/) to edit our default manuscript and test the possibility to work on the manuscript collaboratively.
+Specifically, we use [Overleaf](https://www.overleaf.com/) to edit our default article and test the possibility to work on the article collaboratively.
 Second, we demonstrate how [Git](https://git-scm.com/) can be used to work collaboratively on LaTeX documents.

 For both services you will need to register.
 Overleaf supports a number of social logins to make sign up easier.
 I use ORCID.
 Once signed up/in, you can create new projects or upload your zip archived LaTeX project.
-Try uploading your LaTeX manuscript.
+Try uploading your LaTeX article.

 Similarly to Google Docs, Overleaf allows you to share your document by adding collaborators.
 You can test this feature by inviting fellow students.
-Try to collaborate on changing the manuscript.
+Try to collaborate on changing the article.
 In particular, try to use the `changes` package to track changes you make.
 For this, you need to add the package to the preamble, add yourself and your collaborators as authors using the following command

 ```
 \definechangesauthor[name={<your name>}, color=<blue,red,green,yellow>]{<your acronym>}